-Acronyms are everywhere in the gun and ammunition industry, and when reading through descriptions it is enormously helpful to know just what those acronyms stand for.
+Acronyms are everywhere in the gun and ammunition industry, and when reading through descriptions, it is enormously helpful to know just what those acronyms stand for.
 We frequently get questions from customers regarding various bullet types in both handgun and rifle cartridges.
 It’s easy to see why: there are numerous terms and acronyms used to describe the bullets.

-FMJ: Full Metal Jacket Metal cased and full metal jacket both refer to bullets with a metal coating that covers all of, or all but the base of, a bullet.
+- FMJ (Full Metal Jacket): Metal cased and full metal jacket both refer to bullets with a metal coating that covers all of, or all but the base of, a bullet.

-MC: Metal Cased This is a term used by Remington to refer to their full metal jacketed bullets.
+- MC (Metal Cased): This is a term used by Remington to refer to their full metal jacketed bullets.

-HP: Hollow Point Hollow point bullets have a concave shaped tip that facilitates rapid expansion of the round upon impact.
+- HP (Hollow Point): Hollow point bullets have a concave shaped tip that facilitates rapid expansion of the round upon impact.

-BT: Boat Tail Boat tail bullets have a streamlined base to facilitate better aerodynamics.
+- BT (Boat Tail): Boat tail bullets have a streamlined base to facilitate better aerodynamics.